RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 13.md

 "This is my friend, Princess."
 Debug said matter-of-factly.
 "They've got some issues with their ex who's a...swine heard.
 Their complexation is a lot more vibrant under their makeup."
 Trouble lost track of what Bug was trying to say, she was stuck on the fact both her and Bug had picked the same fake name.
 Now Trouble understood better the smile Brun had when she had blurted the same name out all that time ago.

 "Ohh, we'll do let me know if I can help.
 I'm working out at the head office now.
 They kept promoting me for some reason.
 So I can boss a lowly swine heard around, if you've got the dirt."
 Trouble felt entirely lost as she refocused back on the conversation, unsure how it had changed to being about farm workers.
 One thing Trouble did know was where she had heard that commanding tone from before, it was so similar to how Bug spoke when she thought things were serious.
-Trouble was immediately taken aback when Sinéad spoke without that tone.
+Trouble was immediately taken aback when Sinéad changed tact, leaned in a little and spoke without that tone.
 "Pet, I missed you.
 You didn't call, or write."

 Trouble felt Debug tense up and their breath hitched as Sinéad gently touched their free arm.